dennisvaga/PC-STORE/README.md

 Optional:
-To be able to print eployee shifts and order receipts change the lines below to your file location
+To be able to print eployee shifts and order receipts, Change the lines below to your file location

 UC_EMPLOYEE_SHIFTS.cs --> Line 60 + 72